Nelwhix/Nelwhix/README.md

 - 👋 Hi, I’m @Nelwhix
 - 👀 I’m interested in PHP, Go, Laravel and VueJS
 - 🌱 I’m always learning
-- 💞️ I’m looking to collaborate on PHP
+- 💞️ I’m looking to collaborate on PHP and Go
 - 📫 How to reach me nelsonisioma1@gmail.com